How to get touch with us over the festive period

 How to find out if it's an assured shorthold tenancy?

-While there are other criteria, the following are the relevant criteria for the purposes of this post in considering whether a lease will be an assured shorthold tenancy:
+While there are other criteria, the following are the relevant criteria for this post in considering whether a lease will be an assured shorthold tenancy:

 Why does it matter if it's an assured shorthold tenancy?